openshift/installer/Documentation/install/openstack/openstack-terraform.md

 * **Tectonic Account**: Register for a [Tectonic Account][register], which is free for up to 10 nodes.
 You must provide the cluster license and pull secret during installation.

 ## Getting Started
 OpenStack is a highly customizable environment where different components can be enabled/disabled.
-This installation includes the following two flavors:

-- `nova`: Only Nova computing nodes are being created for etcd, master and worker nodes, assuming the nodes get public IPs assigned.
+The installer currently supports only one flavor:

 - `neutron`: A private Neutron network is being created with master/worker nodes exposed via floating IPs connected to an etcd instance via an internal network.

 Replace `<flavor>` with either option in the following commands.
 Now we're ready to specify our cluster configuration.